 Definition 1.
-The ith wavefront, denoted by W_i , is the union of windows in W at the ith iteration.
+The i-th wavefront, denoted by W_i , is the union of windows in W at the i-th iteration.

-A wavefront depends on the model, the location of the source point, as well as the time, and it may be unconnected.
-As Fig. 3 shows, each color corresponds to one wavefront.
+A wavefront depends on the model, the location of

+the source point, as well as the time, and it may be unconnected.
+As the right inset shows, each color corresponds to one wavefront.
 At the beginning, the wavefront is connected and has a circular shape.
 Later, it evolves to several connected components.
 Finally, each connected component shrinks to a maximal point (where the geodesic distance reaches the local maximum) and then vanishes.
 For a window w, we define its label as the shortest distance from the source to w's associated mesh edge.
 The size of W_i , denoted by $|W_i|$, is determined by the number of windows it has.
 The standard deviation of all window labels in W_i , $std(W_i)$, is a good measure of wavefront quality.
+Intuitively speaking, the smaller the variance, the higher quality the wavefront has.
+Wavefront quality depends on the order of windows being processed.
+As shown in Figure 3, propagating windows in the smallest-label-first order leads to a high-quality wavefront (i.e., smooth and with small variance), whereas using the first-infirst-out order produces a low-quality wavefront (i.e., very rough and with large variance).